-Students can expect to take the following classes

-ENGL 081R - English Reading 1: This class in the CBE program focuses on developing the skills necessary to read college textbooks.

-ENGL 082R - English Writing 1: This class in the CBE program focuses on sentence and paragraph writing, with remedial grammar instruction.

-ENGL 083R - Basic Bible Knowledge: This class in the CBE program uses the Bible as a text for developing both English skills and a basic understanding of the Bible.

-ENGL 084R - Academic Expectations: This English class in the CBE program focuses on developing college-level study and speaking skills.

-Students can expect to take the following classes
+Students can also expect to take the following classes

-ENGL 085R - English Reading 2: This class in the CBE program is a continuation of ENGL 081R and focuses on further developing the skills necessary to read college textbooks.

-ENGL 086R - English Writing 2: This class in the CBE program is a continuation of ENGL 082R and focuses on paragraph and essay writing practices, as well as additional grammar instruction.

-ENGL 087R - Christian Living: This class in the CBE program focuses on the subject of what it means to live life as a Christian.
-There is an emphasis on the development of English skills within that context.

-ENGL 088R - Public English Skills: This class in the CBE program helps students develop the confidence to speak in front of a class and contribute to class discussions.
+- ENGL 085R English Reading 2: This class in the CBE program is a continuation of ENGL 081R and focuses on further developing the skills necessary to read college textbooks - ENGL 086R English Writing 2: This class in the CBE program is a continuation of ENGL 082R and focuses on paragraph and essay writing practices, as well as additional grammar instruction. - ENGL 087R Christian Living: This class in the CBE program focuses on the subject of what it means to live life as a Christian.
+There is an emphasis on the development of English skills within that context - ENGL 088R Public English Skills: This class in the CBE program helps students develop the confidence to speak in front of a class and contribute to class discussions.

-Note: For students determined to be at an advanced English reading, writing, and speaking level (paper-based test score of 435-470 or 40-52 on the internet-based TOEFL test), there is the option to additionally enroll in ENGL 091R or ENGL 092R.
+NOTE: For students determined to be at an advanced English reading, writing, and speaking level (paper-based test score of 435-470 or 40-52 on the internet-based TOEFL test), there is the option to additionally enroll in ENGL 091R or ENGL 092R.
 These courses are designed to further improve the skills needed and demanded at college level.
 See the Undergraduate Course Descriptions for details.